Ireland/Iceland Atlantic cable aims for data jobs

 It has picked TE SubCom, a unit of U.S. firm TE Connectivity, to supply the cable and install it.

-As existing cables in the Atlantic are aging, Emerald is seeking to first grab a share of their data traffic and then focus on growing through serving data centers.
+As existing cables in the Atlantic are aging, Emerald is seeking to first grab a share of their data traffic and then focus on growing through serving data centres.

 Research firm Telegeography sees demand for transatlantic capacity increasing nearly nine-fold between 2010 and 2017, but it says current capacity is not being fully used.

-Note: (This story was corrected in paragraph 15 to change the name of the cable supplier to TE SubCom)